ai-mbl/example-project/README.md

 Now, you can import your functions using `from <package_name>.<file_name> import <function_name>` at the top of your scripts and other files in the module.
 Any changes to the function will be automatically updated in the environment, and in notebooks if the autoreload extension is active.

+---

+# Additional Resources

+[Cookiecutter for Data Science](https://cookiecutter-data-science.drivendata.org/): This is a more elaborate cookiecutter repo that is set up for a data science project.
+There are components that you don't need for your DL@MBL projects, but this is a great resource for features you might want to include in the future.